bookofproofs/bookofproofs.github.io/_sources/history/18th-century/fourier.md

 * In 1822 Delambre, who was the Secretary to the mathematical section of the Académie des Sciences, died and Fourier together with Biot and Arago applied for the post.
 * After Arago withdrew the election gave Fourier an easy win.
 * Shortly after Fourier became Secretary, the Académie published his prize winning essay Théorie analytique de la chaleur in 1822.
-* This was not a piece of political manoeuvring by Fourier however since Delambre had arranged for the printing before he died.
 * During Fourier's eight last years in Paris he resumed his mathematical researches and published a number of papers, some in pure mathematics while some were on applied mathematical topics.
 * Biot claimed priority over Fourier, a claim which Fourier had little difficulty showing to be false.
 * Poisson, however, attacked both Fourier's mathematical techniques and also claimed to have an alternative theory.